Skip to content

 Common pitfalls

-• Missing the 1-year notice deadline on new claims (Fla.
+• Missing the notice deadline on new claims under Fla.
 Stat.
-627.70132)
+627.70132.

-• Using the association's insurance agent as the claim advisor: the agent is not a licensed public adjuster and has relationship incentives with the carrier
+• Using the association's insurance agent as the claim advisor.
+The agent is not a licensed public adjuster and has relationship incentives with the carrier.

 Who leads association claims